mdn/content/files/en-us/web/javascript/reference/global_objects/temporal/plaindate/plaindate/index.md

 The **`Temporal.PlainDate()`** constructor creates {{jsxref("Temporal.PlainDate")}} objects.

+This constructor allows you to create instances by directly supplying the underlying data.
 Like all other `Temporal` classes, you should usually construct `Temporal.PlainDate` objects using the {{jsxref("Temporal/PlainDate/from", "Temporal.PlainDate.from()")}} static method, which can handle a variety of input types.

 ## Syntax